dimitar-grigorov/GarageBuddy/README.md

 To get started with Garage Buddy, follow the instructions below:

 1. Clone the repository: `git clone https://github.com/dimitar-grigorov/GarageBuddy`
-2. Install the required dependencies.
+2. Install the required dependencies
+- Visual Studio 2022
+- Client side libraries are automatically installed by LibMan (included in Visual Studio).
+- SQL Server 2019
 3. Configure the database settings to fit your environment.

 ### Configure Database Settings